pmd/pmd/docs/pages/7_0_0_release_notes.md

   (which were made internal).

 * The implementation of the Ant integration has been moved from the module `pmd-core` to a new module `pmd-ant`.
-  This involves classes in packages `net.sourceforge.pmd.ant` and the class `net.sourceforge.pmd.cpd.CPDTask`.
+  This involves classes in package {% jdoc_package ant::ant %}.
+The ant CPDTask class `net.sourceforge.pmd.cpd.CPDTask`
+  has been moved into the same package {% jdoc_package ant::ant %}.
+You'll need to update your taskdef entries in your build.xml files with the FQCN {% jdoc !!ant::ant.CPDTask %} if you use it anywhere.

 #### Metrics framework